New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Summary

 Medicaid’s rules, benefits and name can all vary by state.
-This article focuses on New York Medicaid Long Term Care for seniors, which will pay for care in a nursing home, a beneficiary’s home and other settings through one of three programs – Nursing Home Medicaid, Community Medicaid or Disabled, Aged or Blind (DAB) Medicaid.
+This article focuses on New York Medicaid Long Term Care for seniors, which will pay for care in nursing homes, beneficiary’s homes, assisted living residences and other settings through one of three programs – Nursing Home Medicaid, Community Medicaid or Disabled, Aged or Blind (DAB) Medicaid.
 This is different than regular Medicaid, which is for financially limited people of all ages.
+These programs are different from the regular Medicaid that is for financially limited people of all ages.

 New York Medicaid Long Term Care Programs